David Smith (Canadian senator)

-David Paul Smith, PC QC (May 16, 1941 – February 26, 2020) was a Canadian lawyer, politician and Senator.
+David Paul Smith, PC QC (May 16, 1941 – February 26, 2020) was a Canadian lawyer, politician and senator.

 Municipal politics

 Smith was an alderman on Toronto City Council in the 1970s.
 He served a period as deputy mayor and president of city council.
 He ran for Mayor of Toronto in 1978, but was defeated by John Sewell in a three-way split.
 Smith became a backroom lobbyist for developers and was instrumental in helping Art Eggleton defeat Sewell in 1980.

 Member of Parliament

 After his defeat in municipal politics, Smith ran for and was elected to the House of Commons of Canada in the 1980 election as the Liberal Member of Parliament (MP) for the riding of Don Valley East in a suburb of Toronto.

 In 1982, he became Deputy Government House Leader, and joined the Canadian Cabinet in 1983 as Minister of State for Small Businesses and Tourism.
-Smith was appointed to the same position when John Turner became Prime Minister of Canada in 1984.
+Smith was appointed to the same position when John Turner succeeded Pierre Trudeau as Prime Minister of Canada in 1984.
 Smith was defeated in the subsequent 1984 election.